windmaomao/windmaomao.github.io/resume/profile-frontend.md

   </div>
 ```

-Highlights are,

-- Architect & Design
+**Architect & Design**

 - Support both *IE* 10/11 and *Chrome* browser
 - Use *Angular* and *Bootstrap* for fast development
 - Standardized style sheet for consistent look and feel
 - Extract color from design spec to form theme color base
 - Support light and dark themes and dynamic toggle in-between
 - Support dashboard layout with *Responsible* and *Flex* design
 - SVG icon design and packaging for common UI and business actions
 - Custom animation keyframe design with fallback to no-animation

-- Reusable Component
+**Reusable Component**

 - Reusable branding header, footer, menu as well as pluggable generic services
 - Directives for single and multiple select form input with consistent look and feel
 - Directives for regular and multiple range picker with consistent look and feel
 - Use third party *Ag-grid* for sophisticated business grid usage with custom theme designed
 - Use third party *Highcharts* for all dashboard bar pie charts with custom theme designed
 - Integration with authentication and authorization service for permission control
 - Service supporting both *Http* enabled spinning notification and manual toggle
 - Service supporting both generic user prompt and custom popup dialogs

 ## Past Experience